 The Orthokeratology is to Wear rigid lenses at night, so as to induce corneal deformation (central flattening) and correct myopia, because the effect of the nocturnal port tends to persist during the day, after removing the lenses in the morning.
 It is difficult to validate the hypothesis of a braking effect of orthokeratology on myopia, due to methodological problems (absence of control group, transient modification of ocular geometry, etc.).
 In addition, Orthokeratology exposes microbial complications, particularly in children (Watt K, Swarbrick HA.
 Microbial keratitis in overnight orthokeratology: review of the first 50 casees.
 Eye Contact Lens, 2005; 31, 201-8).
 The assumed braking effect would result from the change in asphéricité of the cornea (less prolate/More oblate geometry), allowing for the inducing of peripheral retinal myopia.
 Recent studies have certified a beneficial effect of orthokératomogie on the ratentissement of myopia (Leo SW.
 Current approaches to myopia control.
 Curr Opin Ophthalmol.
 2017; 28 (3): 267-275).

-The precise mechanisms behind the excessive elongation of the eyeball, responsible for most myopia, remain largely unrecognized.
-Studies suggest that, at the epidemiological level, children of Asian origin are more frequently suffering from myopia, and that there is a positive link between prolonged reading and myopia (whose causality is not demonstrated), as well as a link Between outdoor activities and myopia.
-The population of the European continent is proportionately less myopic than that of Asian, but the prevalence of myopia is increasing.
-Outdoor activities could have a protective effect, and it seems reasonable not to deprive our children of it.
+The precise mechanisms responsible for the excessive elongation of the eyeball, which is responsible for most myopias, remain largely unknown.
+Studies suggest that epidemiologically, children of Asian origin are more frequently affected by myopia, and that there is a positive (not proven causal) link between prolonged reading and myopia, as well as a negative link between outdoor activities and myopia.
+The population of the European continent is proportionally less affected by myopia than that of the Asian continent, but the prevalence of myopia is increasing.
+Outdoor activities could have a protective effect, and it seems reasonable not to deprive our children of their myopia.